dmoses/mysnippets/islandora backup proposal.md

 This approach will require additional thought.
 The potential benefits of this approach include:

-* the user can be selective (eg. only Bag the OBJ and MODS ds)
+* the user can be selective (eg. only Bag the OBJ, MODS, POLICY and generated PREMIS datastreams).
 * each datastream will be stored individually within the Bag and will have its own checksum.
 * complicates the restore process.
 Would we need to embed the associated Islandora CModel as part of the bag?
 Would we bag up objects based on their content models? eg. use a directory structure to separate those out?
 Additional layers of admin screens would be needed.
 * the B&M module provides a note field for the backup ... would we insert cmodel details there?

-Further discussion ?
+**Issues and Further Discussion**
+* what is reasonable re: size of backup?
+Would it need to be chunked / optomized in some way ... how do we accommodate a backup that may take days?
+* we don't accommodate backup of the application stack in the proposal
+ * eg the fedora app and it's configs, solr configs and index, etc
+* security
+ * while in Fedora, object XACML policies are respected.
+When in a Bag, the original applied security is lost.
+* what is the frequency of backups?
+* what are the cost factors for an S3 / Glacier implementation?
+* the restore piece is thin and needs further thought